What Is Workers' Comp Insurance?

 A standard workers' comp policy includes three main coverage parts:

-• Workers' Compensation Insurance (Part A): Pays all state-required benefits for work-related injuries and illnesses, including medical treatment, wage replacement (typically two-thirds of their average weekly wage), rehabilitation services and death benefits for surviving dependents.
-This coverage has no dollar limit since the benefits are determined by your state's law, not your policy.
+• Workers' Compensation Insurance (Part A): Pays all state-required benefits for work-related injuries and illnesses: medical treatment, wage replacement at roughly two-thirds of average weekly wages, rehabilitation and death benefits for dependents.
+No dollar limit applies.
+Your state's law sets the benefits, not your policy.

-• Employers' Liability Insurance (Part B): Covers lawsuits from employees or their families in specific situations where workers' comp doesn't apply, such as third-party claims, claims you purposely caused harm, or when a spouse sues for loss of support.
-Unlike Part A, this coverage has dollar limits you select when purchasing the policy.
+• Employers' Liability Insurance (Part B): Pays legal costs when an employee or family member sues in situations workers' comp doesn't cover: third-party claims, intentional harm allegations or a spouse suing for loss of support.
+Dollar limits apply and you set them when you buy the policy.

-Below, you can explore specific workers' comp topics—starting with whether your state requires coverage and what you'll pay.
+The following sections start with whether your state requires coverage and what you'll pay:

 How Workers' Comp Insurance Differs From Other Business Insurance